The Hunt for Red October (film): Plot

-Red October is suddenly ambushed by Konovalov.
-As the two Soviet subs maneuver, one of Red October's cooks, Loginov, is revealed to be an undercover GRU agent and the saboteur.
+Red October is then ambushed by Alfa-class submarine V. K. Konovalov, commanded by Ramius' former student, Captain Tupolev.
+Konovalov fires upon Red October with a torpedo which Ramius destroys by causing it to impact Red October before it can arm.
+As the two Soviet subs maneuver, one of Red October's cooks, Loginov, reveals himself to be the saboteur.
 He opens fire on the bridge, fatally wounding first officer Vasily Borodin, before retreating to the missile bay, intending to ignite a missile engine and destroy the ship.
 Loginov is pursued by Ryan and Ramius, and he wounds Ramius before being killed by Ryan.
-Meanwhile, Konovalov fires upon Red October with a torpedo, which Dallas is able to divert toward herself and evade by launching countermeasures and conducting an emergency blow to the surface.
-The torpedo reacquires Red October but Mancuso, placed in temporary command by Ramius, executes a maneuver that diverts the torpedo towards Konovalov, which it strikes and destroys.
-The crew of Red October, now rescued, witness the explosion from the deck of the U.S. frigate.
+Konovalov launches a second torpedo which is set to arm immediately.
+Dallas is able to divert toward herself and evade by launching countermeasures and conducting an emergency blow to the surface.
+The torpedo reacquires Red October but Mancuso maneuvers towards the Konovalov, which the torpedo strikes and destroys.
+The crew of Red October, now rescued, witness the submerged explosion from the deck of the U.S. frigate.
 Unaware of the second Soviet submarine, they believe that Ramius has sacrificed himself and scuttled Red October to avoid being boarded.

 Ryan and Ramius, their subterfuge complete, navigate Red October to the Penobscot River in Maine.
-Ramius admits that he defected because he believed Red October was intended for a preemptive nuclear first strike against the United States and was unwilling to support such an action.
-Ryan boards a flight home to London and, thanks to his exertions, is finally able to sleep aboard a plane while seated next to a teddy bear intended for his daughter.
+Ryan, despite his own fear of flying, falls asleep on a flight home to London next to a teddy bear for his daughter.